 A. You may be able to transfer some credits into our PhD program.
-Students with a Masters degree in CS can transfer 30 credits, while some relevant credits can be transferred for those with Masters in EE and other closely related fields.
-This will usually be decided after you arrive at the NYU School of Engineering.
+Students with a completed Masters degree in CS may transfer 30 credits, while some relevant credits may be transferable for those with graduate degrees or credits in EE and other closely related fields, as decided on a case-by-case basis and at the discretion of the department.
+Decisions about such transfers will usually be made after you arrive at the NYU School of Engineering.
 Also, if you already have a Masters degree in CS from another institution, then you will not be awarded another MS degree from the NYU School of Engineering.
 Having already a Masters degree can be advantageous if it shows that a candidate has strong and broad background and/or if it includes some research.
 On the other hand, we may also expect more from somebody who already has a Masters degree.

 A. All applications must be submitted online.
 A link to the online application is available here.